-Part of culture in Uganda is Art & craft, people`s traditions are the lead source of inspiration to craft development.
-People`s feelings as they respond to various events of history as well as their environments influence Art & crafts spontaneously.
-Constant practice of artistic skills and knowledge creates beautiful Art and Craft works and these are a source of employment in Uganda since traditional time.
+Part of the culture in Uganda is Art & craft, people`s traditions are the lead source of inspiration for craft development.
+People`s feelings as they respond to various events of history, as well as their environments, influence Art & crafts spontaneously.
+Constant practice of artistic skills and knowledge creates beautiful Art and Craftworks and these are a source of employment in Uganda since traditional time.

-Generally making of musical instruments involves men as well as the use and manipulation of musical instruments such as drums and fiddles was strictly meant for men alone.
-However, due to external influences and the coming of schools such single sex schools with girls only today, all sorts of people participate fully in the playing of the musical instruments.
+Generally making of musical instruments involves men, as well as the use and manipulation of musical instruments such as drums and fiddles, was strictly meant for men alone.
+However, due to external influences and the coming of schools such as single-sex schools with girls only today, all sorts of people participate fully in the playing of the musical instruments.

-Similarly bark cloth making and related crafts are like wise common amoung Bantu regions.
-With the use of the natalansis tree (omutuba), the process involves use of a specially made heavy, groove mallet (ensaamu).
+Similarly, barkcloth making and related crafts are likewise common among Bantu regions.
+With the use of the natalansis tree (omutuba), the process involves the use of a specially made heavy, groove mallet (ensaamu).
 In the process of the craftsman hitting the bark with the mallet, the fibrous bark becomes larger and thinner.
-Traditionally, the bark cloth was purposely made to be used as burial shrouds, beddings and clothing; and as carpets for the kings’ palaces’ floors, like in Buganda, Toro and Bunyoro the bark cloth was replaced by cotton and other clothing materials and items such as table mats, wallets, shoulder bags, hand bags, briefcases, purses, woolen carpets, cushion covers and others have been made from bark cloth.
+Traditionally, the barkcloth was purposely made to be used as burial shrouds, beddings and clothing; and as carpets for the kings’ palaces’ floors, like in Buganda, Toro and Bunyoro the barkcloth was replaced by cotton and other clothing materials and items such as table mats, wallets, shoulder bags, handbags, briefcases, purses, woollen carpets, cushion covers and others have been made from bark cloth.

-In addition within some cultures, the craftsmanship of metallic tools and other crafts by blacksmiths were also a common.
-Blacksmiths made cutting tools, majority of which included swords, knifes the spears and arrows.
+In addition within some cultures, the craftsmanship of metallic tools and other crafts by blacksmiths were also common.
+Blacksmiths made cutting tools, the majority of which included swords knifes the spears and arrows.

 The Wood-curving sector is another one that thrived traditionally and still does today in Uganda.
 However, it has been very much affected by external forces and influences, like in terms of design.

 Some of the commonest domestic woodcraft products include; stools tables, beds, mortars and pestles, wall hangings, tables, bowls, ladders, trays, boats and wooden canoes as well as others.
-Other carvings are also made in form of decorations such as masks, omweso boards, walking sticks musical instruments liks small drums and others.
+Other carvings are also made in form of decorations such as masks, omweso boards, walking sticks musical instruments like small drums and others.

-Traditional craft items of Ugandan culture include armlets, necklaces or ear rings, arm and leg ornaments, bracelets, rings, and head gears.
-For instance, the Karimojong head gear is made out of human hair fitted together with grease and clay and strengthened with a wire framework round the front edge and is patterned red, blue and yellow colored paints.
-Accompanied with metal eyelets across the crown and at the back edge that is used to hold and fasten ostrich features and other ornaments.
+Traditional craft items of Ugandan culture include armlets, necklaces or earrings, arm and leg ornaments, bracelets, rings, and headgears.
+For instance, the Karimojong headgear is made out of human hair fitted together with grease and clay and strengthened with a wire framework around the front edge and is patterned red, blue and yellow coloured paints.
+Accompanied by metal eyelets across the crown and at the back edge that is used to hold and fasten ostrich features and other ornaments.

-Currently there are clashes between different cultures.
+Currently, there are clashes between different cultures.
 In Buganda for instance, there are immigrants from various parts of Uganda and beyond.
-There for there is a country-wide tendency of cultures influencing one another in regards to crafts and art.
-This however, could, lead to a strong political, social and economic integration in the sense that ethnocentrism could diehard at a fast growing rate.
+Therefore there is a country-wide tendency of cultures influencing one another in regards to crafts and art.
+This, however, could lead to a strong political, social and economic integration in the sense that ethnocentrism could diehard at a fast-growing rate.